kopper-xdu/super_resolution_app/README.md

 # Introduction

-A app used to upscale your images.
-This app uses the [SRLUT](https://deepai.org/machine-learning-model/image-upscaling) algorithm to upscale your images.
+An app used to upscale your images.
+This app uses the [SR-LUT](https://github.com/yhjo09/SR-LUT) algorithm to upscale your images.
 The app is built using the [Flutter](https://flutter.dev/) framework and the [Dart](https://dart.dev/) programming language.

 # Getting Started